Categories

 But the ethos of Asteroid City begins to change when an alien descends during a stargazing and steals the town’s famous meteorite.
 This moment is typical Anderson: an inexplicable event that ties characters together through shared wonder.
 (Recall the jaguar shark in The Life Aquatic with Steve Zissou and the lightning strike in Moonrise Kingdom.)

-After the alien’s brief appearance, the town’s cult of technology begins to weaken.
+After the alien’s appearance, the town’s cult of technology begins to weaken.
 An expert astronomer (Tilda Swinton) can’t make sense of the alien or its space path.
 Genius contestants Woodrow (Jake Ryan) and Dinah (Grace Edwards) forget about their nerdy inventions and fall in love.
 A cynical, abused actress (Scarlett Johansson) opens up about life and heartbreak to a photographer (Jason Schwartzman).
 A group of kids, preoccupied with the alien, can’t focus on science lessons, so a cowboy (Rupert Friend) steps in to meet their need to know: who—not what—is this mysterious being?

 Overall, it appears that the alien, by virtue of its mysteriousness, spurs the characters to forgo rational thinking and act instead on their emotions.
-When the alien returns near the end of the film, this budding rejection of pure logic explodes into a frenzy.
-The crater, once a site of dutiful, rote learning, now houses exuberance and absurdity.
+When the alien appears a second time near the end of the film, this budding rejection of pure logic explodes into a frenzy: the crater, once a site of dutiful, rote learning, now houses exuberance and absurdity.
 Typifying the change that has taken place, Woodrow’s invention, previously purposed for “interstellar advertising,” now serves to commemorate his adolescent crush on Dinah.

-The optimism doesn’t run too deep, though.
+This tale’s optimism doesn’t run too deep, though.
 In the film’s epilogue, another atom bomb goes off in the distance.
-It seems, then, that despite the unshackling of the characters’ deep feelings and silly quirks, technology moves along in the background, climbing up the ramp to nowhere.
+It seems that despite the unshackling of the characters’ deep feelings and silly quirks, technology moves along in the background, climbing up the ramp to nowhere.

 2. The Making of Asteroid City